 Cheap gear, when you have to chuck it and replace it after a few outings, is anything but.

-The only area in which a fixed spool reel beats a multiplier for boat fishing is when casting away from the boat, such as in uptide ledgering with braided lines or for freelining live-baits.
+The only area in which a spinning reel beats a multiplier for boat fishing is when casting away from the boat, such as in uptide ledgering with braided lines or for freelining live-baits.

 For all other non-casting applications a multiplier beats it hands down.
 Why?
 Well:~